chauhan-nitin/CPEE_JobRecommendationEngine/README.md

 ## Job Recommendation Engine
 The purpose of this project is to build a hybrid job recommendation engine for Quickhire using Collaborative filtering, which makes the use of numerical ratings given by applicants for particular jobs to find similarity between the applicants, as well as of similar job items to predict recommendations of unseen job items to applicants.

-• ```Challenge```: Build a hybrid job recommendation engine for a US based job portal, which makes the use of numerical ratings given by applicants for particular jobs and to find similarity between the applicants, as well as of similar job items to predict recommendations of unseen job items to applicants.
+• ```Challenge```: Build a hybrid job recommendation engine for a US based job portal, which makes the use of numerical ratings given by applicants for particular jobs and to find similarity between the applicants, as well as of similar job items to predict recommendations of unseen job items to applicants.<br>
-      1. Objective: To reduce the burden on the user to search through the catalogue to find relevant stuff.
-Thereby enhancing user experience and generating more business value.
+      **Objective**: To reduce the burden on the user to search through the catalogue to find relevant stuff.
+Thereby enhancing user experience and generating more business value. <br>
-      2. Business Value: You can vouch for high quality candidates.
+      **Business Value**: You can vouch for high quality candidates.
 Discover candidates best suited for specialized positions.
 And in case of other ecommerce businesses you can even convert shoppers into customers.

 • ```Solution```: Casting the training data of applicant ratings to matrix (high dimension).
 Incorporated dimensionality reduction approaches like PCA and SVD to counter curse of dimensionality problem, implemented collaborative filtering along with content-based filtering to handle 'cold start' and 'gray sheep' problem using cosine similarity. <br>
 *Following are the steps to be followed for building job recommendation engine:*